If you have a general query about the NCH Code of Conduct, Performance and Ethics, then please contact the Ethics Director.

 - Process information received by the Standards Officer of the NCH in an appropriate and timely manner

-- Provide a framework within which the Standards officer can decide if the NCH Public Protection Procedure needs to be invoked
+- Provide a framework within which the Standards Officer can decide if the NCH Public Protection Procedure needs

 The SEP is carried out by the Standards Officer of the NCH.
 The NCH expects members to adhere to the Code of Conduct, Performance and Ethics in their work as a hypnotherapist and in resolving ethical dilemmas.

 The NCH does not determine allegations about the commercial aspects of its members.

 The NCH will only consider information that a member has behaved contrary to the Code of Conduct, Performance and Ethics.

 The emphasis of the SEP is on informality, education and support to individuals and members with the objective of resolving problems quickly, simply and fairly.

 If the enquiry is not within the remit of the NCH, this will be communicated.